iljapanic/iljapanic-me/_md/fontai.md

-Fontai is an IT project management network delivering highly personalized technological solutions to its client base.
-My role in the company was overseeing the development of Weetr mailing tool.
-The tool is primarily used by company's clients to send newsletters and service messages.
-I've prepared presentation slides and promo materials with pricing.
-Collaborated with the graphic designer on newsletter prototypes for clients.
-And tested out new features with the main developer.
+- overseeing the development of Weetr mailing tool
+- Weetr is primarily used by company's clients to send newsletters and service messages
+- prepared presentation slides and promo materials with pricing
+- collaborated with the graphic designer on newsletter prototypes for clients
+- tested out new features with the main developer